shidel/FDI/README.md

     Should, verify integrity of backup folder and zip backups.

-    Probably, remove need to leave in install media to reboot.

     Maybe, add ability to install from Floppy only sources.

     Might, deploy a solution to adjust for the long perceived pauses during